PavanRangani/docs/docs/prd/tasks/task-instance.md

 - Task Type
   - Default `Normal` type is selected.
 Users can change it to `Multi-Step` anytime.
 - Template Name
-  - Dropdown of `Multi-Step` dropdown.
+  - Template name field have one icon.
+  - On click of Icon or field, opens a template selection dialog.
+[See more details](../ui-components/)
   - `Sub-Tasks` will be added based on the selected Multi-Step template.
 - Family
     - Family dropdown.
     - Shows all families of the application in alphabetical sorted.
     - Archived family is not availble.
     - For `Meeting/notes` task, current family is prefilled and doesn't allowed to change it
-    - For `Trade log` task, the selected trade log family is pre-filled and doesn't allow to change it
+    - For `Trade log` task, the selected trade log family is pre-filled and doesn't allow to change it.
+    - For `Multi-step` template, if custom frequency template is selected, family name is shown prefilled.
 - Legal Entities
     - Default it is a disabled field.
 It is enabled once the Family is selected.
     - On hover, shows tooltip message.